camh-/jobber/doc/design.md

 Any program that the server is requested to run must already exist on the machine where the server is running.
 The server will not download any files (such as `docker run` does when pulling an image).

+Errors from the execution of any gRPC methods will be returned to the gRPC client using a gRPC error status response.

 ### CLI